 For children ages 18 months to 3-years-old, the parent(s) and student(s) are both required to come in for a visit.
-Both the parent and student will be given a tour the school and execute an observation within the environment.
-Ideally, this will take place in the environment that the prospective student would be placed although there are exceptions due time transitions of current students and anticipated enrollment date.
+Both the parents and student will be given a tour of the school and execute an observation within the environment.
+Ideally, this will take place in the environment where the prospective student would be placed although there are exceptions due to the time transitions of current students and an anticipated enrollment date.
 That said, the Lead Directress will/can make recommendations regarding admission decisions, and the Head of School takes those recommendations to the Admission Committee for review.